RobustoFramework/Robusto/components/robusto/conductor/README.md

 * Controlling<br />Lights, irrigation or whatever may have to be turned on or of at specific times.

 ## Reporting
-Reporting problems, as failing cameras, wired or wireless network issues to will ensure easy maintenance.
+Reporting problems, as failing cameras, wired or wireless network issues etcetera will help maintenance.

 Note that Robusto _verifies_ all its communication, rather than sending hundreds of messages per second, hoping that some are correct.
 This makes it possible to notice and react to any change in the transmission environment.

 # Sleep cycle timing